Get your tickets for this year’s show!

 - If you’re not comfortable paying online, there will be Honk kiosks in the foyer outside the theatre

 - We will have staff available to help you through the payment process

 There are still a few metered spots available outside the library but you will save money by paying through Honk.

 Georgian’s annual benefit concert is back for another year!
 We’ve been raising money for financially challenged students for over two decades with this fun event that showcases the talents of our students and staff.

 Since its inaugural outing in 1993, Georgian’s annual variety show has been entertaining staff, students and the community while raising money for financially challenged students at the college.
 Proceeds from the show fund the annual Gord Bastian Memorial Entrance Award – a $1,000 bursary given away to a first-year student.
 The rest of the proceeds go into a special financial aid fund to help students.

 Congratulations to Paxton Klaassen, Graphic Design student, winner of the 2019 Gord Bastian Entrance Award!

 $15 – general admission

-Although Nancy Blain has been working at Georgian for 38 years, she made her first appearance in the show last year as part of JDM (Georgian’s resident house band).
+Nancy recently retired from over 40 years at Georgian.
+She made her first appearance in the show as part of JDM (Georgian’s resident house band).

 She enjoys spending time with family and friends, cooking, gardening, music, walking and learning something new every day.
 Her retirement plans include travel, and more travel.